-As noted in previous posts, I’ve been thinking lately about what makes a job board good – or not.
+As noted in previous posts, I’ve been thinking lately about what makes employment sites good – or not.
 Below are a few questions to that effect – and yes, some employment sites have these features, but most do not.
 Maybe there absent features you’ve wondered about?

 - Voice input for search: Hey, if you’re like the other 40-50% of job seekers who use their mobile device for job hunting, you probably dislike thumb-typing (and its attendant typos) as much as me.
 So why not, in the age of Siri and Google Voice, do the mobile job sites fail to offer voice-based search?
 It would be great!
 Please, do it, yesterday.